icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 ### Urban Design Tools and Platforms

 - [CityEngine](https://www.esri.com/en-us/arcgis/products/arcgis-cityengine/overview) - CityEngine is advanced 3D modeling software for creating huge, interactive and immersive urban environments in less time than traditional modeling techniques.
-The cities you create using CityEngine can be based on real-world GIS data and the procedural rules that work with them.
+The cities you create using CityEngine can be based on real-world GIS data and the procedural rules that can help quickly create [streets](https://github.com/d-wasserman/Complete_Street_Rule) & [buildings](https://www.arcgis.com/home/group.html?id=01695af30a384c1e823fa4d72497309d#overview).
 - [SketchUp](https://www.sketchup.com/) - Easy to use interactive 3D modeling software for planning and design applications.
 Supported by a rich asset library for creating neighborhood designs.
 - [Rhino](https://www.rhino3d.com/) - This is a commercial 3D computer graphics and computer-aided design application software.
 Rhino has had multiple plug-ins built on top of it including Grasshopper and the Urban Network Analysis toolbox to enable complex modeling and analysis.
 - [Adobe Creative Suite](https://www.adobe.com/creativecloud.html) - Adobe's collection of 20+ desktop and mobile apps and services for photography, design, video, web, UX, and more.
 Popular products include Photoshop, Adobe Illustrator, and others.